azero-id/xcm-domain-service/README.md

 This repository contains a working PoC of a cross-parachain domain name service consisting of multiple XCM-enabled ink! smart contracts.
 It's part of the delivery for our [W3F Grant](https://github.com/w3f/Grants-Program/pull/1733) ([M1 Delivery](https://github.com/w3f/Grant-Milestone-Delivery/pull/951), [M2 Delivery](https://github.com/w3f/Grant-Milestone-Delivery/pull/1030)).

+The PoC domain name service implementation is a registry mapping between domain names, owning, and resolving addresses.
+Find a detailed [contract walkthrough](#7-interact-with-the-contracts) below and also check the inline ink! documentation for each function.

 ---

 1. [Architecture](#architecture)